-Having a positive friend you can call in the evening before bed time or when you are feeling a little low, beats the heck out of having to call the psych hospital every night before bed for some reassurance.
+Having a positive friend you can call in the evening before bedtime or when you are feeling a little low, beats the heck out of having to call the psych hospital every night before bed for some reassurance.

-Providers who create peer lines, places people with problems can call and talk to other peers, find there are more people who can function without needing psychiatric hospitals.
+Providers who create peer lines, which are places people with problems can call and talk to other peers, find there are more people who can function without needing psychiatric hospitals.
 Those communities that rely on hospitals to provide all the services need more hospital beds.

 Peers are an important part of the recovery process.